Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: LRL quantities for timelike equatorial geodesics

-The ODE system \eqref{characteristics} can be arranged into a triangular form in which the ODEs successively become separable and hence can be integrated.
-First, $\dfrac{dr}{v} = -\dfrac{r d\omega}{2 \omega v}$ is separable, which yields the integral of motion
+Second, the ODE system \eqref{characteristics} can be arranged into a triangular form in which the ODEs successively become separable and hence can be integrated.
+To begin, $\dfrac{dr}{v} = -\dfrac{r d\omega}{2 \omega v}$ is separable, which yields the integral of motion